craftercms/docs/source/system-administrators/activities/authoring/configure-authoring-reverse-proxy.rst

 |

-For more information on Apache Virtual Host, see: http://httpd.apache.org/docs/current/vhosts/index.html
+For more information on Apache HTTPd, see: http://httpd.apache.org/docs/current/vhosts/index.html